NishNovae/wearable-hrv-analysis/README.md

 Total explained variance: 69.71%
 ```

-The PCA projection preserved the overall three-cluster structure while also showing overlap between clusters, consistent with the moderate silhouette score.
+The PCA projection retained the overall three-cluster structure while also showing overlap between clusters, consistent with the moderate silhouette score.

 PCA loadings indicated that: